-While your air conditioning unit is created to withstand the elements, including precipitation and storm damage, there are times when you need to call your AC maintenance technician to inspect likely damage.
-If your AC system sits in standing water, due to a torrential downpour or other unexpected issues, it can cause significant damage to the moving parts and electrical pieces.
-The water usually has to reach about 15 inches in depth to affect your air conditioning system, but if there has been any flooding at all, call Comfort Masters Service Experts Heating & Air Conditioning for an AC inspection as soon as possible.
+While your air conditioner is built to withstand the elements, including precipitation and storm damage, there are times when you need to call your AC repair technician to inspect possible damage.
+If your air conditioner sits in standing water, due to storms or other unexpected issues, it can cause serious damage to the moving parts and electrical sections.
+The water usually has to reach about a foot in depth to affect your air conditioner, but if there has been any flooding whatsoever, call Comfort Masters Service Experts for an AC inspection immediately.

-For a full air conditioner inspection and safety check, call Comfort Masters Service Experts Heating & Air Conditioning today and we’ll make sure your AC system is running safely and efficiently.
-Help keep your family safe during storm season and make sure to follow these guidelines if your neighborhood is under a serious storm warning.
+For a full AC inspection and safety check, call Comfort Masters Service Experts today and we’ll make sure your air conditioner is running safely and efficiently.
+Help keep your family safe during storm season and make sure to follow these guidelines if your area is under a serious storm warning.

 Student loan debt in the United States has been a growing problem for years.
 Today’s total student debt soars over $1.7 trillion, with the average college graduate owing $20,000 to $25,000.
 If you’re considering your academic journey or advising someone who is, it’s important to weigh the...
 Continue reading